Get into the holiday spirit with a visit to 19 free light displays near Vancouver.

 8. Canuck Place

 More than 60,000 festive lights glow on the grounds at Canuck Place Children’s Hospice.
 Lighting of the house has been a tradition since the first free-standing children’s hospice opened in 1995.
-The lights represents hope for the children and their families who have been comforted by the Canuck Place program.
+The lights represent hope for the children and their families who have been comforted by the Canuck Place program.

 Burnaby Free Christmas Light Displays